robfromboulder/viewmapper/README.md

 ### Connection errors to Trino

-* Double-check your connection string format: `jdbc:trino://user:pass@host:8080` or `jdbc:trino://user:pass@host:8080/catalog`.
+**"No views found" or empty schema errors**
+* Verify the schema name matches your Trino configuration
+* For JDBC URLs with catalog: Use simple schema name like `analytics`
+* For JDBC URLs without catalog: Use qualified schema like `viewzoo.analytics`
+* Use a Trino client to verify views exist: `SHOW SCHEMAS FROM catalog;` and `SHOW TABLES FROM catalog.schema;`

+**"Authentication failed" or "User must be specified"**
+* Your JDBC URL is missing the required `user` parameter
+* Fix: Add `?user=youruser` to your JDBC URL

+**"Connection refused" when connecting to localhost**
+* Docker containers can't reach `localhost` on the host machine
+* Fix: Use `host.docker.internal` instead of `localhost` in your JDBC URL
+* Example: `jdbc:trino://host.docker.internal:7700/memory?user=youruser`

+**Other connection issues:**
-* Verify your credentials and network access to the Trino server.
+* Verify your credentials and network access to the Trino server
-* Try the test connection first: `test://simple_ecommerce`.
+* Try the test connection first: `test://simple_ecommerce`
+* Check the MCP logs via **Developer | Open MCP Log File** for detailed error messages

 ### Diagrams showing as text instead of rendering